"Real aesthetics and schöngeist comes from the heart"

 UK2 is the area of the business, where you concentrate on architecture.
 What challenges do you expect with regard to urbanization?

-As living space is increasingly decreasing in metropolis, designers are faced with a real challenge.
-Right now, there is a trend towards green plants in order to encourage growth within a microcosm.
-Especially, to plants that can absorb toxins and convert them into good room air.
+Since we have less living space available in the metropolises these days, this presents us as designers with a real challenge.
+There's a trend back too green plantsto grow within a microcosm; especially to plants that are able to absorb toxins and convert them into good indoor air.

-Cities are also getting greener; Gardens, chicken coops, beehives and even small farms are built on roofs.
+Likewise Cities become even greener; Gardens, chicken coops, beehives and even small farms are built on the roofs.
 Take a look at Singapore, for example.
-It's like the city is built in a jungle.
-In China and Japan, there are micro apartments that consist of only one bunk.
-There is no separate kitchenette because the people are used to go out for food and eat on the streets or in a restaurant.
+You have the feeling that the city is built in a jungle.
+In China and Japan there are micro-apartments that consist of only one bunk.
+They even do without their own kitchenette because they are used to being on the street or in Restaurant to eat.

-We will also have to learn to deal with electrosmog differently as our cellphone, for example, is always with us.
-In the future, radiation-decoupled sleeping areas will prevail.
-Creating good energies has become the focus of our work.
+We will also learn to deal with electrosmog differently if I just think of the cell phone that is on our body at all times.
+Radiation-decoupled sleeping areas will prevail in the future.
+Creating good energies is now the focus of our work.

 What do you think are the megatrends of building, living and designing spaces?

-A megatrend is anything that gives us peace, comfort and health.
-Design is no longer paramount.
-Today, sustainability stands for reuse.
+Megatrend is everything that gives us peace, comfort and health.
+Design is no longer in the foreground.
+Sustainability today also means reuse.
 You don't have to throw everything away and replace it.
-Vintage fabrics and old pieces can be reinterpreted and carpets bleached.
+Vintage fabrics, old parts reinterpreted or carpets bleached.

-There's so much you can make out of old furniture without disposing it.
-For example, we designed a new furniture collection, where every piece is covered with old fabrics.
+You can make a lot of old furniture without disposing of it.
+For example, we have designed a new furniture collection that is only covered with old fabrics.

 You have launched a collection called "Anti-depressive Collection".
 What made you do it?

-The name was chosen because of the cheerful colors I used.
-I myself had a difficult period in my life.
-At the same time, I noticed how - literally - "illuminating" cheerful colors, especially pink tones, positively affected me.
-As a consequence, that's how i decorated my place.
+The name was chosen because of the cheerful colors.
+I myself had a difficult private period to master in my life.
+I noticed how literally "illuminating" cheerful colors, especially pink tones, worked for me.
+That's how I set up myself.

-All my guests always ask me how i created such a cheerful and happy atmosphere.
-Some even believed that there were elves flying through the rooms.
-Then, I intensively dealt with the colors in our environment.
-Today, I know that a pot of color can change our lives.
+All the guests I had asked me why the atmosphere was so cheerful and happy.
+Some even believed there were lots of elves flying through the rooms.
+I then dealt a lot with colors in our environment.
+Today I know: a pot of paint can change our lives.

 Schowroom Parkalle © Werner Gritzbach